Modi visits Britain, seeks to bounce back from election blow

 The centrepiece of the Nov.
 12-14 trip will be a mass rally and firework display at Wembley Stadium on Friday for an estimated 60,000 supporters - three times bigger than the crowd he drew to New York's Madison Square Garden last year.

-Yet Modi's popularity is being challenged at home, after the BJP lost an election badly in Bihar, home to 104 million people.
+Yet Modi's popularity is being challenged at home.
+The BJP lost an election badly in the eastern state of Bihar, home to 104 million people, and for the first time party leaders are openly questioning the direction of his government.

-Three party elders, including former deputy prime minister L.K.
-Advani, released a statement late on Tuesday questioning the direction of the BJP, which risks embarrassing Modi just ahead of his visit.

 REVAMP SOUGHT